 Catherine van Houten.
 Two Souls Four Lives: The Lives and Former Lives of Paramhansa Yogananda and His Disciple Swami Kriyananda.
 Paperback ed.
 Nevada City, CA: Crystal Clarity Publishers, 2010.

-The impression: Some use both William and Yogananda, and blithe Americans buy and pay in a way.
+The impression: Some guys use both William and Yogananda, and many Americans buy and pay in a way.
+There is a market!

 "How to react": The William you learn about, was not a good man, but greedy, ruthless and brutal.
 The blood of many were on his hands, and therefore he confessed when he was about to die,